-Unfortunately your identity is effectively decided by the location you’re logging in from.
+Unfortunately this is how your identity is effectively decided online – by checking the location you’re logging in from.
 It seems unimportant until you start to see how much of the internet is actually restricted based on your physical location.
-A BBC TV license holder would probably presume that they can watch online from anywhere in the world, but unfortunately it’s not true.
-The moment you leave the United Kingdom and land at somewhere like the Costa Del Sol, you’re access to UK TV abroad is revoked!
-Even expensive subscription channels like Sky Go disappear when you arrive in Spain or anywhere else for that matter.
+A UK TV license holder would probably presume that they can watch online from anywhere in the world, but unfortunately it’s not true.
+The moment you leave the United Kingdom and land at somewhere like the Costa Del Sol, your access to UK TV abroad is revoked!
+Even expensive subscription channels like Sky Go disappear when you arrive in Spain or anywhere else outside the UK for that matter.
 It’s called geo-targeting and is the same technology which many sites use to determine what you see (or can’t see).

 It’s exactly the same technology that Google uses when you use their search page.
 Ever wondered how your search queries are always weighted to your location?
 So if you search for something like electricians you’ll primarily get local ones automatically.

-This is of course, very useful in this circumstance as it tailors your results to match your location.
+This is of course, it’s actually very useful in this circumstance as it tailors your results to match your location.
 However this method is increasingly being used to deny or filter access to resources based on your location too.
-For instance most of the world’s largest streaming service providers use this to ensure that only certain people can watch their sites.
+For instance most of the world’s largest streaming service providers like Netflix Prime Video and TV broadcasters use this to ensure that only certain people can watch their sites.

 For example, here’s what happens if I try and watch some of the free shows and TV programmes on ABC – the American TV network from outside the USA.

 So when I connect – ABC looks at my network address, checks where it’s registered, and if it isn’t in the USA then I’ll get this message and nothing will work.
-The same thing happens for French sites, Spanish sites and of course the main subject of this post when trying to watch British TV.
+The same thing happens for French sites, Spanish sites and of course the main subject of this post – being able to watch British TV in particular when trying to access BBC iPlayer.

-The BBC is a national broadcaster and puts no restrictions on anyone watching from within the UK.
-Although it does prompt to confirm if you have a TV license or not, the first time you log on.
-However there’s no checks or enforcement on this at all i.e. just say yes and you can watch your favourite UK TV shows.
-This is immaterial if it is detected that your connection originates outside the UK as you’ll be blocked and redirected to an international version which has no access UK TV, radio or films.
+The BBC is a national broadcaster and puts no restrictions on anyone watching from within the UK apart from purchasing a TV license.
+The only check for online access is a prompt to confirm if you have a TV licence or not, the first time you log on.
+However there’s no checks or enforcement on this at all i.e. if you just say yes everything will work fine.
+However this confirmation is immaterial if it is detected that your connection originates outside the UK as you’ll be blocked and redirected to an international version which has no access UK TV, radio or films.

 Many people feel aggrieved about this inability to watch UK TV abroad.
-The UK holiday makers who pay their license, the expats who have paid for decades, the anglophiles who love the BBC but only have access to expensive copies like Britbox or BBC America.
-All of these and many other groups would relish the chance to receive UK TV channels online – specifically for channels like BBC and the ITV Hub.
+The UK holiday makers who pay their license, the expats who have paid for decades, the anglophiles who love the BBC but only have access to expensive inferior copies like Britbox or BBC America.
+Even the internet only TV services like BBC Four is restricted although you can access some of the radio shows.
+All of these and many other groups would relish the chance to receive UK TV channels online – specifically for channels like BBC and ITV.

-It sounds complicated but it really isn’t – here’s a video showing the process of accessing your favourite entertainment sites –
+It sounds complicated but it really isn’t – here’s a video showing the process of using a VPN service to access your favourite entertainment sites –

-Just bounce your internet connection through a server based in the UK (or whichever country you need) and all the major streaming services will work perfectly and you can enjoy Coronation Street on the beach or by the pool.
-Most of the UK TV streaming sites will ask for you to create an account, but all you’ll need is an email address.
-They don’t do any other checks other than asking for your post code, when creating your account.
-Don’t worry though just use any valid UK post code then connect through your chosen VPN server and it wil work perfectly.
+Just bounce your internet connection through a server based in the UK (or whichever country you need) and all the major streaming services will work perfectly.
+Say goodbye to all the geo restrictions and you can enjoy Coronation Street on the beach or by the pool.
+Most of the UK TV streaming sites will ask for you to create an account, it’s not a problem you can use any valid email address.
+They don’t do any other checks other than sometimes asking for your post code, when creating your account.
+Don’t worry though just use any valid UK postal code then connect through your chosen VPN server and it will work perfectly.

 If you want to unblock BBC iPlayer, all the UK TV stations and indeed media sites across the world then you do need a VPN (Virtual Private Network).
 Unfortunately the days of simply using a free proxy from the internet to watch one BBC or BBC Two channel are long gone, the vast majority of media sites are able to and actively block simple proxies.
 The simple fact is that a proxy server can be detected quite easily and most sites will block access, but they can’t actually detect VPN servers.